-Period of EJIP 1 January 2014 to 31 December 2018, with a total duration of 5 years of assistant vice president or equivalent onwards, who have passed probation periods and are not functioning in an acting capacity.
+Period of EJIP 1 January 2014 to 31 December 2018, with a total duration of 5 years Eligible employees Management of Land and Houses Bank Public Company Limited with level of assistant vice president or equivalent onwards, who have passed probation periods and are not functioning in an acting capacity.
+EJIP arrangement Employee contribution at no more than 5 percent of the employee's basic salary.

-Eligible employees Management of Land and Houses Bank Public Company Limited with level salary.

-EJIP arrangement Employee contribution at no more than 5 percent of the employee's basic

 The Bank's contribution at 5 percent of the employees' basic salary.

-Execution Every month
+Execution Every month Execution Conditions for holding the Every month Within the first three years, employees cannot sell any shares.
 Conditions for holding the Within the first three years, employees cannot sell any shares.

-securities After 3 years, employees can sell 25% of accumulated shares.
+Conditions for holding the Within the first three years, employees cannot sell any shares.
+After 3 years, employees can sell 25% of accumulated shares.
+Conditions for holding the Within the first three years, employees cannot sell any shares.
+After 3 years, employees can sell 25% of accumulated shares.
 After 4 years, employees can sell 50% of accumulated shares.
+Conditions for holding the Within the first three years, employees cannot sell any shares.
+After 3 years, employees can sell 25% of accumulated shares.
+After 4 years, employees can sell 50% of accumulated shares.
 After 5 years, employees can sell all shares.

-Upon resignation from the Program in any circumstances, employees can sell all of the shares immediately.